Snowfork/snowbridge/test/README.md

 cargo build --release
 ```

-Create your test env file to set the directory where you installed the polkadot binary.
+Optional: If you cloned the polkadot repo in another location, Create an `.env` file to specify the directory where you installed the polkadot binary.
-You can modify it if you installed polkadot elsewhere.

 ```bash
 cp ./.env-example .env
 ```